 In compliance with Federal Title IX regulations, after the parties have been afforded an opportunity to review and respond to the evidence gathered during the investigation, the Title IX Coordinator will schedule a hearing to address the formal complaint.
+The hearing will be conducted by either a single Hearing Officer or a Hearing Panel comprised of two or more individuals appointed by the Title IX Coordinator (collectively referred to as "Decision-Maker(s)").

-At least five (5) business days before the hearing, the Title IX Coordinator will give the parties a written "notice of hearing" which includes the time and date of the scheduled hearing, and who the College has appointed to serve as Panel members at the hearing.
-The parties also will receive copies of policies regarding the submission and consideration of evidence that may be used during a hearing or disciplinary proceeding.
-The Title IX Coordinator will provide the Panel members with a copy of the investigative report at least five (5) days before the hearing.
+At least ten (10) calendar days before the hearing, the Title IX Coordinator will give the parties a written "notice of hearing" which includes the time and date of the scheduled hearing, and who the College has appointed to serve as the Decision-Maker(s) at the hearing.

-By no later than three (3) calendar days after receiving the notice of hearing, parties must inform the Title IX Coordinator in writing: a) if they believe any Panel member(s) are biased or have a conflict of interest that might impair their fairly serving in this matter; b) the identity and email contact information of the person they have selected to serve as their hearing advisor who is available to participate throughout the entire hearing on the noticed hearing date (see role of hearing advisor below under hearing participants), and c) identify any witnesses they wish for the College to request provide testimony at the hearing.
+By no later than three (3) calendar days after receiving the notice of hearing, parties must inform the Title IX Coordinator in writing: a) if they believe any appointed Decision-Maker(s) are biased or have a conflict of interest that might impair their fairly serving in this matter; b) the identity and email contact information of the person, if anyone, they have selected to serve as their hearing advisor who is available to participate throughout the entire hearing on the noticed hearing date (see role of hearing advisor below under hearing participants), and c) identify any witnesses they wish for the College to request provide testimony at the hearing.